learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/zippers.md

 ![asstronaut](assets/images/zippers/asstronaut.png){.left width=511 height=433}

 We're focusing on the tree `t` and we check what the latest `Crumb` is.
-If it's a `LeftCrumb`, then we construct a new tree where our tree `t` is the left sub-tree and we use the information about the right sub-tree that we didn't visit and the element to fill out the rest of the `Node`.
+If it's a `LeftCrumb`, then we construct a new tree where our tree `t` is the left subtree and we use the information about the right subtree that we didn't visit and the element to fill out the rest of the `Node`.
 Because we moved back so to speak and picked up the last breadcrumb to recreate with it the parent tree, the new list of breadcrumbs doesn't contain it.

 Note that this function causes an error if we're already at the top of a tree and we want to move up.
 Later on, we'll use the `Maybe` monad to represent possible failure when moving focus.

-With a pair of `Tree a` and `Breadcrumbs a`, we have all the information to rebuild the whole tree and we also have a focus on a sub-tree.
+With a pair of `Tree a` and `Breadcrumbs a`, we have all the information to rebuild the whole tree and we also have a focus on a subtree.
 This scheme also enables us to easily move up, left and right.
 Such a pair that contains a focused part of a data structure and its surroundings is called a zipper, because moving our focus up and down the data structure resembles the operation of a zipper on a regular pair of pants.
 So it's cool to make a type synonym as such: